FAQs

 What is the impact of the fuel type used?

 Different fuels emit different amounts of different GHG’s according to their chemical composition.
-This combines with the efficiency of the vessel’s operation to determine the carbon intensity of voyages.
-The carbon emission factors to be used can be found in the Technical Guidance.
-It should be noted that low sulphur variants carry the same carbon emission factor as high sulphur equivalents.
+This combines with the efficiency of the vessel’s operation to determine the emission intensity of voyages.
+The emission factors to be used can be found in the Technical Guidance.
+It should be noted that low sulphur variants carry the same GHG emission factor as high sulphur equivalents.

 The current regime for GHG accountability is increasingly includes a lifecycle approach to assess the emissions associated with specific fuels.
 This implies that upstream emissions (emissions from the extraction, cultivation, processing and transportation of fuels before reaching a vessel’s bunker) will play an increasingly important role in decision-making around long lifetime assets such as ships which require an energy source to operate.